-D. Real Estate - Worksheets and Examples to Value Assets and Calculate Income
+F. Real Estate - Worksheets and Examples to Value Assets and Calculate Income

-Asset Evaluation Worksheet For Real Estate Owned or Disposed of Assets must be included for 2 years after the sale or disposition of the property.
+Asset Evaluation Worksheet

+If a real estate is disposed of for less than fair market value, it must be included for 2 years after the sale or disposition of the property.

+Property Name: Unit #:

 Applicant/Resident Name:

 Current Value of Real Estate

-Minus mortgage owed
+➤ Minus mortgage owed

 Minus any second mortgage/deed of trust

-&gt; Minus 10% (10% is example only) of selling cost (cost to dispose) based upon value

-Minus any other costs (attach documentation - includes costs involved in the sale of property)

-Value amount of asset
+Minus 10% (10% is example only) of selling cost (cost to dispose) based upon value Minus any other costs (attach documentation - includes costs involved in the sale of property) Value amount of asset